andmakarenko/.NET/README.md

 # .NET
-set of small examples done in order to learn .net on basis of c#
+set of short examples done in order to learn .net on the basis of c#